PiVortex/intents-deposit/README.md

 #### Get Deposit Balance

-Gets the total balance of the desired token from the intents contract.
+Views the total balance of the desired token from the intents contract.

 [Source Code](./frontend/src/app/components/DepositBalance.js#L22-L29)